-- 5. Identify, in consultation with the County of Simcoe, the Ministry of Natural Resources and Forestry (MNRF), Ministry of Environment, Conservation, and Parks (MOECP), and the Conservation Authority significant woodlands, significant valleylands, significant wetlands, wetlands, and significant wildlife habitat for the purposes of protection as specified in the PPS and the LSPP, where applicable. - 6.
-To address loss of natural features through ecological offsetting practices, where applicable according to the LSPP and PPS.
+- 5. Development and site alteration shall not be permitted in fish habitat, except in accordance with provincial and federal requirements. - 6.
+Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements. - 7.
+Development and site alteration shall not be permitted on adjacent lands to the natural heritage features and areas identified in policies 6.2.2.3, 6.2.2.4 and 6.2.2.5 unless the ecological function of the adjacent lands has been evaluated, and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions. - 8.
+Identify, in consultation with the County of Simcoe, the Ministry of Natural Resources and Forestry (MNRF), Ministry of Environment, Conservation, and Parks (MOECP), and the Conservation Authority significant woodlands, significant valleylands, significant wetlands, wetlands, and significant wildlife habitat for the purposes of protection as specified in the PPS and the LSPP, where applicable. - 9.
+To address loss of natural features through ecological offsetting practices, where applicable according to the Lake Simcoe Protection Plan. - 10.
+Nothing in the policy 6.2 is intended to limit the ability of agricultural uses to continue.